situmtech/react-native/README.md

 ## License

-Situm-Cordova-Plugin is licensed under [MIT License](https://opensource.org/licenses/MIT)
+Situm-React-Native-Plugin is licensed under [MIT License](https://opensource.org/licenses/MIT)

 ## More information

-More info is available at our [Developers Page](http://developers.situm.es/pages/mobile/react-native/).
+More info is available at our [Developers Page](http://developers.situm.com/pages/mobile/react-native/).

 ## Support information
 For any question or bug report, please send an email to [support@situm.com](mailto:support@situm.com)